-‘Red’ states on U.S. electoral map lagging on vaccinations
+Red states on U.S. electoral map lagging on vaccinations

 How swiftly states are vaccinating doesn’t always correlate with how they vote.

 Deeply red South Dakota ranks among the most successful states, with 54% of its population getting injections.
-Slightly behind the U.S. as a whole are blue states Oregon and Michigan, at 45% each.
+Among blue states, Nevada lags furthest behind the U.S. at less than 44%, followed by Oregon and Michigan at 45% each.

 West Virginia, where Trump carried 66% of the vote last year, became an early success story in the vaccine rollout as the first U.S. state to cover all nursing homes.
 And while Republican Gov. Jim Justice has remained a vaccine cheerleader, West Virginia now lags the U.S. overall with less than 42% of its population having received at least one dose.